molarmanful/pkgobot/README.md

 2. Create a project, and in the "Library" tab at the sidebar, add the Google Maps Geocoder and Javascript APIs.
 3. Click the "Credentials" tab at the sidebar and click "Create credentials > API Key > Browser Key."
 4. Finish creating the browser key.
 You now have your API key!

+##Disclaimer
+This code uses really hacky techniques to achieve its purpose.
+Be wary that your bot is at risk of being soft-banned for suspicious activity.
+This was meant as an experiment in how a Pokémon GO would be made, not as a way for me to hack the game or play hands-free.